luisfernandezbr/agent.v3/_docs/exported_data.md

 ## Exported data

 Integrations differ in data that they export.
-Right now we have 2 different types of integrations, sourcecode and work.
+Right now we have 3 different integration types, sourcecode, work and calendar.

 See an example of data exported for [github integration here](../integrations/github/_docs/exported_data.md).